lumagateinc/Resource-Scheduler/docs/Partners.md

 1. Install the Resource Scheduler using the steps detailed in the [Product Documentation](https://lumagateinc.github.io/Resource-Scheduler/).

-2. Then, on the Settings screen, complete the form shown in the figure below with your company and contact info.
+2. Then, on the **Settings** screen, complete the form shown in the figure below with your company and contact info.
 Click **Save** to save your changes.

-    An contract you can complete and sign electronically will be mailed to you on the next business day.
+    A contract you can complete and sign electronically will be mailed to you on the next business day.

     ![marketplace](images/partner-info.png)

-3. When you receive the contract, review and sign in the field provided.
+3. **Complete and sign contract**.
+When you receive the contract, review and sign in the field provided.

-4. You will then be added to our partner database, and sent a message to confirm the email address you provided for product-related announcements and offers you may extend to your prospective customers.
+4. **Confirm email address**.
+You will then be added to our partner database, and sent a message to confirm the email address you provided for product-related announcements and offers you may extend to your prospective customers.

 If you have additional questions, please contact us at https://lumagate.us/contact.
 Select "Resource Scheduler" in the product field of our Contact form.